fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-deviceusestatement-intro.md

 DeviceUseStatements resources are created and updated automatically based on actions and information provided in the Service, Support & Logistics (SSL) domain of the eHealth Infrastructure.
 The use of DeviceUseStatements therefore concerns reading and searching only.

 ### Life cycle
 The life cycle of DeviceUseStatement resources is normally managed by the SSL subsystem, when an SSL supplier or a practitioner signals that a device has been delivered to a patient.
-At this time the Device Service is searched for an existing instance of this Device resource and a DeviceUseStatement referencing this Device is created.
+At this time a Device resource has been created and using this reference a DeviceUseStatement is created.

 When the SSL subsystem is signaled that a Device is no longer being used, it will update the corresponding DeviceUseStatement automatically.